 Dortch-Carnes and Russell (2007) Morphine-stimulated nitric oxide release in rabbit aqueous humor.
 Am J Physiol Endocrinol Metab 84 185 PMID: 17094965

 Do you know of a great paper that uses Endomorphin-1 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Endomorphin-1